Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: The Classical Closure and Closed Relations

 There are now two cases to consider, either $(cd,ab)\notin\tc(R)$ or $(cd,ab)\in\tc(R)$.
 Suppose first that $(cd,ab)\notin\tc(R)$.
 Since $R$ is realizable, Theorem~\ref{thm:char} ensures that $R$ satisfies \axiom{X2}.
 Hence, $(cd,ab)\notin R^+$.
 This and $\rel_G= R^+$ implies that $\lca_G(cd)\not\preceq_G\lca_G(ab)$.
 This together with $\lca_G(ab)\preceq_G \lca_G(cd)$ implies that $\lca_G(ab)\prec_G \lca_G(cd)$.
 Thus, Condition \axiom{I1} is satisfied.
 Suppose now that $(cd,ab)\in\tc(R)$.
 Since, by Observation~\ref{obs:tcR-subset-R+}, $\tc(R)\subseteq R^+$ and, by similar arguments as before, $\lca_G(cd)\preceq_G \lca_G(ab)$.
 This and $\lca_G(ab)\preceq_G \lca_G(cd)$ implies that $\lca_G(ab) = \lca_G(cd)$.
 Thus, Condition \axiom{I2} is satisfied.
 In summary, $G$ realizes $R$. \end{proof}

 We now prove that $\cl(R)=R^+$ and derive some further properties of $\cl(R)$.

 \begin{theorem} Let $R$ be a realizable relation on $\pairs(X)$.
 Then, $\cl(R)=R^+$ and $\cl(R)$ is realizable.
 Furthermore, $\cl$ is a closure operator, i.e., it satisfies the classical closure axioms \emph{Extensivity}, \emph{Monotonicity}, and \emph{Idempotency}.
-In addition, $\cl(R)$ can be computed in polynomial time in $|X|$ by exhaustively applying the rules \axiom{R1}, \axiom{R2} and \axiom{R3} as specified in Theorem~\ref{thm:rules}. \end{theorem} \begin{proof} Let $R$ be as in the statement of the theorem.
+In addition, $\cl(R)$ can be computed in polynomial time in $|X|$ as specified in Algorithm~\ref{alg:Rplus} . \end{theorem} \begin{proof} Let $R$ be as in the statement of the theorem.
 Furthermore, let $\mathfrak{G}$ denote the set of all DAGs $G$ on $X$ that realize $R$ and $\mathfrak{R}$ the set of all relations $S$ on $\pairs(X)$ that are $\support_R^+$-reflexive, transitive, cross-consistent, and satisfy $R \subseteq S$.

 Let $G\in \mathfrak{G}$.
 By Proposition~\ref{prop:G-rel-relplus}, $\rel_G^+ = \rel_G$.
 Hence, $\rel_G$ is transitive, $\support_{\rel_G}^+$-reflexive and cross-consistent.
 Lemma~\ref{lem:rel-subset} implies that $R \subseteq \rel_G$ which in particular ensures that $\support_R\subseteq\support_{\rel_G}$.
 As $G$ is a DAG on $X$, $\rel_G$ is a relation on $\pairs(X)$ and, thus, $\support_R^+\subseteq\support_{\rel_G}^+$.
 The latter two facts together with $\rel_G$ being $\support_{\rel_G}^+$-reflexive ensure that $\rel_G$ is $\support_R^+$-reflexive.
 Together with transitivity and cross-consistency of $\rel_G$, we conclude that $\rel_G\in \mathfrak{R}$.
 Hence, for all $G\in \mathfrak{G}$ we have $\rel_G\in \mathfrak{R}$ which implies that $R^+ =\cap_{R'\in\mathfrak{R}} R' \subseteq \cap_{G\in \mathfrak{G}} \rel_G = \cl(R)$.
 Moreover, since $R$ is realizable, Lemma~\ref{lem:G-st-relG=R+} ensures the existence of a DAG $G\in\mathfrak{G}$ for which $\rel_G=R^+$.
 By definition, $\cl(R)\subseteq\rel_G=R^+$.
 Thus, $\cl(R)=R^+$.